Is It Whooping Cough or a Cold?

 The symptoms of whooping cough can be different depending on your age.

-Babies may experience a pause in breathing, a symptom known as apnea.
-Some babies may not cough at all but may turn blue because they can’t catch their breath.
+Babies may have a pause in breathing or apnea symptom.
+Some babies may not cough but may turn blue because they can’t breathe well.

 “If your child is having trouble breathing or has a blue color to his or her skin, call 911 immediately,” Dr. Shalauta says.

-Older children may only have a runny nose and low fever but then develop a persistent cough that can last for several weeks or months and lead to complications, such as passing out and rib fractures from severe coughing.
+Older children might only have a runny nose and a low fever but then develop a persistent cough that can last for weeks or even months.
+It may lead to complications, like fainting or rib fractures from severe coughing.

-The infection is generally milder in teens and adults who have received their pertussis vaccines, according to the Centers for Disease Control and Prevention (CDC).
-In most cases the cough won’t last as many days.
+Infection is usually milder in teens and adults who have received their pertussis vaccines.
+In most cases the cough does not last as long.

 How is whooping cough diagnosed and treated?

-Whooping cough is diagnosed via a physical exam and laboratory and blood tests.
+Whooping cough is diagnosed through a physical exam and lab tests.
 Your doctor will also ask if you’ve been exposed to the illness and your symptoms.

 The illness is usually treated with antibiotics.
-Rest, plenty of fluids and a humidifier to keep the air moist will also help speed recovery.
+Rest, fluids and a humidifier to keep the air moist also help speed recovery.
 Over-the-counter cough remedies are not recommended.
 Infants and children with severe pertussis may have to be admitted to the hospital for treatment.

 If you or someone in your family has been in contact with someone who has a confirmed diagnosis of whooping cough, antibiotics can be given to help prevent the disease.